charlottesarter/moneytor/README.md

 - don't use the name to distinguish between two people
 - chose which currency you want to look at for the plots
 - add more currencies
+- add another menu cascade to show all expenses seperately

 ## Authors